 March 2022 – March 2023, Engineering Research Associate, Inverness Campus, UHI

 Currently working as an Engineering Research Associate with the University of the Highlands and Islands, Inverness Campus.
-My current responsibilities involve 3 projects within Engineering Technology:
+My current responsibilities involve managing 3 projects within Engineering Technology:

 A project which aims to migrate Engineering Technology within UHI towards a circular economy framework and produce valuable data on the carbon footprint of the curriculum and campus.
 Hydro Ness Scaled, a collaboration project between UHI and Highland Council with myself tasked with creating a scaled representation of the Hydro Ness power plant that can be 3D printed and produced for awards and schools, my work has subsequently been praised by Highland Council and will be displayed at Ness Castle Museum with myself given the primary artist credit.
-STEM in the Highlands, using my prior stem background, I am representing UHI Engineering Technology in STEM projects around the highlands ranging from Inverness Science Week, guest lectures and in school workshops.
+STEM in the Highlands, using my prior stem background, I am representing UHI Engineering Technology in STEM projects around the highlands ranging from Inverness Science Week, collaboration projects, guest lectures and in school workshops.

 December 2019 – March 2022, KTP Research Associate (Electronic Technologies), University of the Highlands and Islands.